 - Volkswagen Jetta - Another large sedan with front-wheel drive, the Jetta offers decent performance but suffers from poor build quality and frequent mechanical issues over time.
 Lexington drivers should avoid this model at all costs.

 - Hyundai Accent - This small model is often touted as being economical, but Lexington drivers should beware.
 The car has poor build quality and a stiff ride, while fuel economy isn't as good as its competitors.

 - Kia Rio - This subcompact has uninspiring performance and an uncomfortable cabin, making it a chore to drive around Virginia's roads.
 Reports of reliability problems are also common with this model.

 - Dodge Caliber - This compact hatchback offers decent performance but suffers from numerous reliability issues over time that make it a costly vehicle to own in Virginia.
 It also lacks refinement when compared to other cars in its class.

 - Saturn Ion - Another small sedan, the Ion provides average performance but suffers from poor build quality and frequent mechanical problems.
-Virginia drivers should steer clear of this model if they're looking for reliable transportation.
+Lexington drivers should steer clear of this model if they're looking for reliable transportation.

 - Suzuki Forenza - This midsize sedan offers lackluster performance and an uncomfortable ride, making it a far cry from enjoyable to drive around Virginia's roads.
 Reliability issues are also common with this model, making it one of the worst cars to buy in Virginia.